Trusted WordPress tutorials, when you need them most.

 Once there, you should click on the ‘Test Cache’ button to check if it is working.

 WP Super Cache will fetch your WordPress site twice and compare the timestamps of both pages.
-If both timestamps match, then this means that caching is working on your site now.
+If both timestamps match, that means caching is working on your site now.

 WP Super Cache Advanced Setup

-WP Super Cache is a powerful WordPress plugin that comes with many advanced options.
-These options can further improve your site’s performance and provide more control over how the plugin will cache your site.
+WP Super Cache is a powerful WordPress plugin that comes with tons of advanced options.
+These options can further improve your site’s performance and give you more control over how the plugin will cache your site.

 Enable Caching

-To set up WP Super Cache with advanced options, go to the ‘Advanced’ tab in the WP Super Cache plugin.
+To set up WP Super Cache with advanced options, go to the ‘Advanced’ tab in the WP Super Cache plugin settings.
 Next, click the checkbox for ‘Enable Caching.’

 WP Super Cache advanced settings

-Below caching, you’ll see options for ‘Cache Delivery Method’.
+Below caching, you’ll see options for the ‘Cache Delivery Method.’
 We recommend using the ‘Simple’ option if you’re a beginner and unfamiliar with editing your server files.

 Enable Compression in WP Super Cache